This post contains affiliate links.

 Healthcare: If you’re crewed on an American boat, healthcare will be provided.
 On international boats, probably not.

 Free Flights: Boats won’t fly you to them unless you’re very experienced.
 It’s better to go to the ports to find a job.

 Certifications: You need the SCTW certification.
-The bad news is this certification requires passing a week long $900 class in Ft.
+The bad news is this certification requires passing a week-long $900 class in Ft.
 Lauderdale.
-The good news is that afterwards you can job hunt on Ft.
+The good news is that afterward, you can job hunt on Ft.
 Lauderdale’s ports.

-Contract Length: Contracted jobs for the stewardess/deck hand positions can be seasonal, so if you just want to jump aboard for a trip around Europe or the Caribbean for a few months, it’s definitely possible.
+Contract Length: Contracted jobs for the steward/deckhand positions can be seasonal, so if you just want to jump aboard for a trip around Europe or the Caribbean for a few months, it’s definitely possible.

-Where to get a job: Jack suggests going to a yacht hub and walking around the port to hand out your resume and ask for work.
+Where to find yacht jobs: Jack suggests going to a yachting hub and walking around the port to hand out your resume and ask for work.
 Consider Fort Lauderdale, Monaco, Malta, the French Riviera or anywhere in the Caribbean.
-You can also check out these job sites (that I know nothing about the validity of) to search available positions.
+You can also search for yacht crew jobs on the sites below:

 Ok, let’s start with a finance breakdown.
 How much will you get paid to work on a yacht, and how much can you save?